 Similar Experiences

 The year before, I was living in Munich.
-Walking near the the University, I crossed a street that was one end of a long block.
+Walking near the University, I crossed a street that was one end of a long block.
 “There’s something bad down there,” I distinctly said to myself.
 A few weeks later I had a similar feeling, and I realized I was crossing the same street, but at the other end of the block.
 This time, I walked down the street to investigate.
 I followed my feeling and found myself standing in front of an occult bookstore.
 I did not go in.

-I got of Interstate 684 and cut through the northwest corner of Greenwich.
+I got off Interstate 684 and cut through the northwest corner of Greenwich.
 Heading in the general direction, I turned down a street that seemed right and looked at the street sign, which said “John Street.”

 “John Street,” I said to myself, “That’s my street.